 Garnishments to pay judgments.
 A creditor may garnish your wages to pay a judgment it obtains against you.
 The creditor must first file documents with the court, asking it to order your employer to pay a portion of your wages to the creditor to satisfy your debt.

 Administrative wage garnishments.
 In certain situations, a creditor may garnish your wages to pay debts without first obtaining a judgment.
 These are called administrative wage garnishments.
 In almost every case, the law mandates that child and spousal support be collected via wage garnishment, even if you agree to pay voluntarily.
 Other debts that can be collected through an administrative wage garnishment include student loans and back taxes.
-(Learn more about the different types of wage garnishments.)

-If you are facing wage garnishment, you may wonder if there is anything you can do to stop it.
+If you are facing wage garnishment, you might wonder if there is anything you can do to stop it.
 Sometimes, the best course of action is to do nothing and let your wages be garnished until you have repaid the debt.
 But other times it might make sense to:

 Below are some factors to consider when deciding what to do.